-Turnover ratio Industry Source: CIL and BSE Mahanadi from Coalfields, the most efficient of CIL's seven subidiaries, costs ₹4,365 per when it reaches a power station in Tamil Nadu against the imported coal price of ₹3,779.
-Ironically, despite having the world's fifth largest report notes. coal reserves, India's coal The government, too, does imports have risen by a CAGR largest by value among In response, major coal customers such as public sector NTPC have created a backward linkage to develop their own coal mines.
-In the recent auctions, key power, aluminium and steel producers, such as Adani, Hindalco, Vedanta and JSW, have bid for mines that will substantially end their dependence on CIL.
+Mahanadi 43.5 per cent.
+No wonder brocoal from kerages have no buy recom-Coalfields, the most efficient mendations on the stock.
+It is of CIL's seven subidiaries, costs ₹4,365 per when it reaches a the reason CIL will possibly power station in Tamil Nadu not opt for a share buyback against the imported coal price "owing to its financially weak of ₹3,779.
+Ironically, despite position," a Business Standard having the world's fifth largest report notes. coal reserves, India's coal not seem to have a strong plan imports have risen by a CAGR of nearly 10 per cent in the five to reverse this decline. years up to 2019-20, the third Instead, it is milking the stock largest by value among dry for its cash reserves.
+The imports government owns 66.13 per In response, major coal cuscent and this has paid handsome returns.
+In the past tomers such as public sector three years, the company's NTPC have created a backward average dividend yield is at linkage to develop their own coal mines.
+In the recent auc-10.9 per cent - compare thistions, key power, aluminium with a minus 60.47 per cent and steel producers, such as return on its stock price.
+In Adani, Hindalco, Vedanta and other words, the stock is in JSW, have bid for mines that value more for the dividend will substantially end their it pays than for its performdependence on CIL. ance in the market.